Skip to Content

 • Select “TV & Display.”

-• Choose “Video Modes” and change the console’s video resolution that matches the TV.
+• Choose “Video Modes” and change the console’s video resolution to match the TV.

 Configure the VRR Settings On the TV

-Sometimes, the variable refresh rate (VRR) settings on your TV can conflict with your Xbox Series X console resulting in the “No Signal” error.
+Sometimes, the variable refresh rate (VRR) settings on your TV can also conflict with your console, resulting in signal problems.

 • Go to “Settings” on your TV using the supplied remote.